German election: Poor voters feel left behind | DW | 24.08.2021

 Most people in the disadvantaged neighborhood are dependent on state aid.
 Many say they are disappointed by politicians.

-"In places where voter turnout is low, the number of single mothers is twice as high as in other districts, the proportion of migrants is three times as high, and the unemployment rate four times," reads a study conducted by the trade union-linked Hans Böckler Foundation in 2010.
-All this applies to Duisburg-Hochfeld.
-Eleven years after this study, the situation has become even worse.
+"In places where voter turnout is low, the number of single mothers is twice as high as in other districts, the proportion of migrants is three times as high and the unemployment rate four times," says a study conducted by the trade union-linked Hans Böckler Foundation in 2010.
+All these criteria apply to Duisburg-Hochfeld.
+And 11 years after this study, the situation has become even worse.
 Social inequality has increased.
 People who feel socially marginalized usually stay away from the ballot box.

 Günter Spikofski, local manager of the "Tafel," a nonprofit organization that distributes donated food to people in need, has a simple explanation for the lack in voter interest: "People who are poor have other worries than voting.
 They need to figure out how to fill their fridge.
 People who are involved in politics or choosing political concepts need to be able to think long-term.
 But if you need to improvise every day, you need all your resources for the here and now.
 To get enough to eat now, find a roof over your head now, get hold of money for the children's school trip now."